-The Hoop Jam continues and has always been free.
+The Hoop Jam continues as a weekly event and has always been free.
 Together the drum circle and hoop jam create an occasion that gathers the community — people of all ages, origins and abilities — for recreational music-making, movement and dance.
-Hoop Jam draws people from all walks of life including families, students, teachers, techies, transplants, and seniors.
+Hoop Jam draws people from all walks of life including families, students, teachers, techies, transplants, children, and seniors.
 In addition to drumming and hula hooping, most weeks have a turnout of jugglers, acro-yoga, and other circus artists.

 The Birthday Bash

 Each year RDC celebrates its birthday “bash” during one of the September gatherings.
 The Bash started as a showcase for performers and teachers from our community.
 It’s an opportunity to see what the other possibilities might be beyond freestyle jamming and movement.
 It’s the only fund-raising occasion that RDC hosts.
 Benefactors donate door prizes for a raffle that helps offset those operating costs that allow us to continue to bring drums and hoops to these weekly gatherings, and that pays for our website so that more people can find and enjoy this fantastic creative community.

 Thank You to Raleigh Parks, Recreation and Cultural Resources, Pullen Park and Method Road Park and Staff for creating the space and providing chairs so that we can bring this activity to our community!

 Most winters the jam moves inside to Method Road Park.
 During 2020-March 2022, our jam was held in a private backyard.
 Thanks to Larry for hosting us and providing a wonderful bonfire when the weather was cold.